I'm a web developer, Internet marketer, and a recovering anxiety sufferer. I write about mental health/wellness issues and technology.

-For those who aren't so fortunate, here are five things you can do to "snap yourself" out of a paralyzing attack of anxiety and get moving again.
+For those who aren't so fortunate, here are five things you can do to "snap yourself" out of a paralyzing anxiety attack and get moving again.
 These techniques work for me, and I hope they will for you, too.

 The Good News About Paralyzing Anxiety Attacks

 The good news about anxiety is that it's mostly a state of brain chemistry, and extreme brain states are relatively easy to change—if you can take that first step to get moving!

 Rumination is a core feature of anxiety—going over and over something without making any progress.
 It's like a car spinning its wheels on ice.
 Overthinking during an attack of anxiety almost always makes it worse!
 Get your mind off it by:

 - Watching a very emotional movie or TV show.

 - Playing an absorbing video game.